Archive for the 'Main Courses' Category

 2 tbsp. vegetable oil

 Melt 1 tbsp. of butter in a heavy skillet over medium heat.
 Saute onion, bell pepper and garlic for about three minutes.
-Add cream, mustard 1 egg, parsley and cayenne pepper and ½ cup of bread crumbs to taste mix well, gold in the crab meat.
+Add cream, mustard, 1 egg, parsley and cayenne pepper and ½ cup of bread crumbs to taste mix well, fold in the crab meat.
 Form the mixture into patties.
-Combine the remaining bread crumbs with the parmesan cheese.
+Combine the remaining bread crumbs with the Parmesan cheese.
 Pat toppings onto both sides of the patties.
 Refrigerate for about 2 hours until firm.

 Using the skillet you cooked the onion in, melt the remaining 2 tbsp. of butter and the vegetable oil and sauté the crab cakes on both sides for approximately 3 minutes on each side or until golden brown.